masters3d/swift-evolution/proposals/XXXX-function-builders.md

 ```

 This `Group` value could be passed to `buildDo` along with the partial results, which would create interesting new avenues for DSL extension.

-### Additional Control Flow Statements
-The set of statements that are permitted within a transformed function are intentionally limited to those that are "strictly structural", and could reasonably be thought of as being part of a single, functional expression.
-However, one could go beyond this model to accept additional statements in transformed function:

-* Local control flow statements that aren't “strictly structural”, like `break`, `continue`, and `do/catch`, could be handled by treating subsequent partial results as optional, as if they appeared within an `if`.
-* Iteration statements other than `for`..`in` (i.e., `while` and `repeat`..`while`) could be supported via `buildArray`.

-### Local Bindings
-Function builders have no ability to interact with local bindings and are therefore substantially less general than what you can do with, say, monads in Haskell.
-Some specific monad-like use cases could be supported by allowing function builders to carry local state, making function-builder methods into instance calls on a value initialized (somehow) at the start of the function.
-Others are harder to imagine how they could be integrated into the model.

-`buildBlock` is somewhat inconvenient (and inefficient) for the case of just building up an array of results across different nesting levels.
-It might be worth adding an alternative set of function-building methods that are more targeted to this pattern.

-It is common for DSLs to want to introduce shorthands which might not be unreasonable to introduce into the global scope.
-For example, `p` might be a reasonable name in the context of our `HTMLBuilder` DSL, but actually introducing a global function named `p` just for DSL use is quite unfortunate.
-Contextual lookups like `.p` will generally not work at the top level in DSLs because they will be interpreted as continuations of the previous statement.
-It would be good if there was some way for the DSL to affect lexical lookup within transformed functions (although this might be unfortunate for features like code-completion and diagnostics).

 ## Alternatives considered